 Dogs can be a lifeline for a person who has little to cling to, and each year the barking buddies and purring pals of those in dire circumstances are honored with a week-long pet food drive that provides both nutritious meals for the four-legged friends of the homeless as well as sustenance for the public’s collective soul.

 Pets of The Homeless has helped to treat 22,464 companion animals of the homeless and provided $2,797,944 in veterinary care, crates and pet food.

 Genevieve Frederick, the organization’s founder, states, “Some of our volunteers take it to the streets and/or camps where the homeless congregate.
 It is a combined effort to continue year-round collections of pet food.”

 Along with contributions of food and much-needed items, Pets of the Homeless also utilize monetary donations for veterinary care at free wellness clinics to pets of people living rough on the streets, as well as emergency veterinary care from coast to coast.
-Pets of the Homeless has helped to treat 22,884 companion animals of the homeless and provided $1,920,556 in veterinary care, crates and pet food.

 The following video offers a look at the work of Pets of the Homeless: